kamilinw/Mailbox-Android-App/README.md

 # Mailbox-Android-App

 Android app notifying users about the received letter in mailbox.
 It uses mailbox api to retrieve information from physical mailbox.
-Application under development